zvibazak/Nice-MD5s/README.md

    `md5('CNFIVNSBBM86') = 555161f9f70ee828da527a6934596f61`

-Please see the attached Python code to run on your computer, and post here if you find new one (credit promise!).
+Please see the attached Python code to run on your computer, and add a `pull request` if you find new one (a credit is promised!).

+Feel free to add your language version of the code!

 ## Results: